KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_specular/README.md

 This makes it possible to add advanced effects like clearcoat (`KHR_materials_clearcoat`) and sheen (`KHR_materials_sheen`) to traditional specular-glossiness materials.

+> **NOTE**
+>
+> As the `ior` also affects the refraction effect, this conversion is not compatible with volumetric materials (`KHR_materials_volume`).
+We do not recommended to use this conversion when creating new materials from scratch.

+> **How does it work?**
+>
+> There is no clear separation between dielectrics and metals in the specular-glossiness workflow.
+Thus, it is possible to create materials that do not fall into either of the categories.
+This doesn't have to be an explicit decision in authoring (although it can be for various artistic styles), it is often just the result of baking several materials into a single texture.
+Due to anti-aliasing at the borders some texels contain a mix of different material types.
+This mix may not map to metallic-roughness parameters that are in a realistic range.
+>
+> We achieve an easy, lossless mapping by treating any specular-glossiness material, even pure metals, as dielectric materials in the metallic-roughness workflow. `KHR_materials_ior` gives us the means to do so.
+As the `ior` determines the upper bound of the specular reflection's strength, we can increase it to its maximum, making it large enough to hold all possible specular-glossiness materials.
+This is a mathematical trick that results in `((ior - outside_ior) / (ior + outside_ior))^2 ≈ 1`, thus giving full control over the specular reflection to the specular color.

 ## Schema

 - [glTF.KHR_materials_specular.schema.json](schema/glTF.KHR_materials_specular.schema.json)